-Treat all organic waste being generated on site.
+• Treat all organic waste being generated on site.

-- Handling and treatment of special waste 35 points. - On-site incinerators to be provided for treatment of medical / hospital waste or provision for the same to be sent to a treatment facility (if Applicable) - 20 points - Provide contractual tie-up with e-waste recyclers for purchase and safe recycling of e-waste from site - 15 points
+- Handling and treatment of special waste - On-site incinerators to be provided for treatment of medical / hospital waste or provision for the same to be sent to a treatment facility (if Applicable) - Provide contractual tie-up with e-waste recyclers for purchase and safe recycling of e-waste from site

-- Segregation and storage of waste on site 35 points. - Provision for hygienic secondary storage facility for organic and recyclable inorganic waste collected at site 20 points - Provide contractual tie-up with recyclers for purchase and safe recycling of inorganic recyclable wastes like metal, plastic, paper etc., from site - 15 points - Construction and demolition waste management 30 points. - Develop a construction waste management plan, for safe handling, storage and recycling of construction waste, to be provided to the site engineers and implemented on site - 10 points - Provision of storage areas for segregated storage of inert and hazardous waste during construction - 20 points
+- Segregation and storage of waste on site (during operation) 35 points. - Provision for hygienic secondary storage facility for organic and recyclable inorganic waste collected at site 20 points - Provide contractual tie-up with recyclers for purchase and safe recycling of inorganic recyclable wastes like metal, plastic, paper etc., from site 15 points - Construction and demolition waste management 30 points. - Develop a construction waste management plan, for safe handling, storage and recycling of construction waste, to be provided to the site engineers and implemented on site 10 points - Provision of storage areas for segregated storage of inert and hazardous waste during construction 20 points - Use of sustainable construction materials 35 points - Use at least 5% / 10% recycled waste (as per CRRI/IRC recommendations) in road construction by volume of materials for 100% of the roads on site -7/15 points - Use at least 5% recycled waste in construction of pavements by volume of materials for 100% of all material used in the pavements on site 10 points - All cement to be used in the construction of building structures will be PPC (at least 15% mix or on-site mix) - 10 points